 The VA loan program has certain restrictions on what it will finance.
 A VA loan cannot be used for:

 - Purchasing a home as an investment property.
 Veterans can’t use VA financing to purchase a home solely as an investment property.
 VA loans are designed to fund primary residences for service members.

 - Buying unimproved land.
-Veterans can’t use VA loans to purchase bare land or farm ground that does not contain the borrower’s primary home.
+Veterans can’t use VA loans to purchase solely land or farm ground that does not contain the borrower’s primary home.
 You also can’t buy land with the intent of someday putting a house on it.

 It’s important to know that lenders are free to add their own property restrictions to this list.
 For example, many VA lenders won’t offer financing for manufactured homes (Veterans United does in certain cases).
-Others will decline to lend on properties like a working farm or a geodesic dome.
+Others might decline to lend on properties like a working farm or a geodesic dome.
 Acceptance or denial from one lender does not necessarily translate into acceptance or denial from all lenders.

 VA Adaptive Housing Grants

-Disabled veterans may have distinct needs when it comes to housing.
+Disabled Veterans may have distinct needs when it comes to housing.
 That can prove a challenge during the house-hunting stage.
-The VA has two grant programs that can help veterans with certain permanent and total service-connected disabilities build or modify a home to best meet their needs.
+The VA has two grant programs that can help Veterans with certain permanent and total service-connected disabilities build or modify a home to best meet their needs.